-Dvora became passionate about the health of African women and children while serving as a Peace Corps in Gabon, Africa.
-Currently, she lives with her family in Los Angeles.
-Prior to Los Angeles, Dvora worked for over ten years in Africa, most recently as the Country Director for Absolute Return for Kids (ARK) and as HIV Director for Population Services International (PSI) in Mozambique.
+She became passionate about the health of African women and children while serving in the Peace Corps in Gabon, Africa.
+Since her time in Gabon, she has worked for over fifteen years developing and evaluating public health programs in Africa (Rwanda, Mozambique and now South Africa).
+Before becoming an Assistant Professor, she managed large NGO programs, including grant writing and research.
+Most recently she was the Country Director for Absolute Return for Kids (ARK) and the HIV Director for Population Services International (PSI) in Mozambique.

-Raised in California, Dvora earned her Bachelor’s Degree in International Affairs and French at the University of Colorado, Boulder.
-She received her Master’s Degree in International Public Health from Columbia University, and received her Ph.D in Epidemiology from the Fielding School of Public Health at UCLA.
-She is married to Andrew Davey, and they have a four year old son, Ayden, and a one year old daughter, Sophia Rachel.
+Raised in California, Dvora earned her bachelor’s degree with Honors in International Affairs and French at the University of Colorado, Boulder.
+After her time in Gabon she earned her master’s degree in International Public Health from Columbia University, and her Ph.D in Epidemiology from the Fielding School of Public Health at UCLA.

 Alisa Robbins Doctoroff is a past president of UJA-Federation of New York.
 She also previously served as Chair of the Board, as well as Chair of the Commission on Jewish Identity and Renewal after years of involvement with its work, particularly in Israel and with young people.

 Alisa is a past president of the Abraham Joshua Heschel School and was instrumental in founding its high school division in 2001.
 She is active on the boards of a wide spectrum of organizations that promote engagement with Jewish life and identity through education, culture and religious life, including Moving Traditions, Mechon Hadar, and the Jewish Theological Seminary, where she is a Vice Chair.
 She is also past president of Congregation Or Zarua and former board member of the Jewish Funders Network.

 Alisa graduated from Harvard College and received an M.B.A at the University of Chicago Graduate School of Business.
 She also holds an M.A. in Jewish Studies from the Jewish Theological Seminary.
 She lives in New York City with her husband, Dan.
 They are the proud parents of Jacob (27), Ariel (24) and Jenna (22).